Settlement services - South Korea

 Domestic allegement matching service

-If no matching customer instruction is found, the allegement is reported to the customer provided that its Clearstream Banking account number is present.
+If no matching client instruction is found, the allegement is reported to the client provided that its Clearstream Banking account number is present.

 For details of CBL's domestic allegement service, see Pre-matching services for external settlement instructions.